LEESAE-BOM/LEESAE-BOM/README.md

 # 👋 Hi, I’m @LEESAE-BOM
 - 👀 I’m interested in Computer vision
-- 🌱 I’m currently learning flutter,mri,deep-learning
+- 🌱 I’m currently learning deep-learning, GAN, Medical Image Analysis

 <!---
 LEESAE-BOM/LEESAE-BOM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.